 Our vision is to lead statewide advocacy for the humanities, working with other partners to foster literary and civic engagement.

-The South Dakota Humanities Council celebrates literature, promotes civil conversation, and tells the stories that define our state.
+Our core mission is to celebrate literature, promote civil conversation, and tell the stories that define our state.

 The seed-in-its-shell emblem is the creation of industrial designer Henry Dreyfuss, who undertook on his own to provide the National Endowment for the Humanities with a symbol of its work.
 Dreyfuss, recipient of a small Endowment planning grant for a dictionary of symbols, finds that languages created with symbols are proliferating and are an important part of the contemporary world.

-In explanation of his design for the NEH, he wrote, “the thing that kept coming back to mind was the fact that you are an organization that plants a seed – which grows and grows and grows.”
+In explanation of his design for humanities council, he wrote, “the thing that kept coming back to mind was the fact that you are an organization that plants a seed – which grows and grows and grows.”